alindeman/upgradingtorails4/text/55_routing.markdown

 upgrade pains as PUT requests continue operating as they always have.

-That said, it is recommended that you consider transitioning to using PATCH instead of PUT when using your Rails application as an HTTP/RESTful API.
+That said, it is recommended that you consider transitioning to using PATCH instead of PUT when your Rails application is an HTTP/RESTful API.

 ### <a id="routing-concerns"></a>Routing Concerns